 - Freshly ground pepper to taste

-In a small heatproof container, combine the couscous with 1 cup boiling water.
-Cover and set aside.
+If using couscous, combine it in a small heatproof container, with 1 cup boiling water.
+Cover and set aside for 10 minutes, then fluff with a fork.

-Stir in the soy sauce, oil, spinach, and parsley.
+Stir in the soy sauce, oil, spinach, parsley, and dill.
 Cook for another minute or two, just until the spinach has wilted.

-Stir in the couscous.
+Stir in the couscous or quinoa.
 Season with pepper, and if desired, additional soy sauce.
 Serve at once.

 - Try some of VegKitchen’s other Soulful Soups.